Prilex1/SOBC/README.md

 # SOBC (Servet OnBoard Computer)
 Repository for the SOBC project.
-More info in the Servet's Ibercivis website: https://servet.ibercivis.es/2023/08/17/servetix-experimentos-makers-ciencia-ciudadana/
+Lanched at Servet IX, Zaragoza
+English:

-The goal with this project is to make an open-source, OnBoard Computer for the weather ballon launches.
-I'm finishing my first version and it will be working at a 100% by November.
-Feel free to download the code and finding bugs or making it better, I'm all ears.
+The goal of the SOBC project is to create an open-source OnBoard Computer for weather balloon launches.
+I have completed the development of the first version, which is available in this repository.
+Feel free to download the code, identify any bugs, or contribute to its improvement.
+I am open to all suggestions.

-///////////////////////////
+For the upcoming second version (late April 2024), notable improvements include the addition of an accelerometer, replacing the internal sensor with a BMP280, and incorporating a data logging system with a microSD card.

+Spanish:

-El objetivo con este proyecto es hacer un ordenador de abordo "open-source" para lanzamientos de globos sonda.
-Estoy acabando de desarrollar la primera versión que estará funcionando al 100% en Noviembre.
-Podeis descargar el codigo para encontrar errores o mejorarlo, soy todo oidos para mejorar el proyecto.
+El objetivo del proyecto SOBC es crear un ordenador de a bordo de código abierto para lanzamientos de globos sonda.
+He completado el desarrollo de la primera versión, que ya esta disponible en este repositorio.
+Puedes descargar el código, identificar errores o contribuir a su mejora; estoy abierto a sugerencias.

+Para la próxima segunda versión (finales de abril de 2024), se destacan mejoras significativas, como la incorporación de un acelerómetro, el reemplazo del sensor interno por un BMP280 y la adición de un sistema de registro de datos con una tarjeta microSD.